Milliman-PRM/qlikview-hosting/Release_Notes/MillFrame_Release_Notes.md

   - Improvements to the reduction process error handling
   - Blocked autocompletion of password fields for security purposes
   - Force redirect to login.aspx if the user is not currently authenticated
+  - Removed the hex encoded user passwords from the user profile view
+  - Removed the security question from the user profile view

 #### Automated Processes changes (e.g. License Cleaner, Report Reduction, System Backup, Server Monitor, Backup Utility)